IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    for large-scale enterprises compared to conventional network access management approaches.
    Examples of such challenges are listed below:

-   *  Endpoints do not have a stable IP address.
+   *  Endpoints do not have stable IP addresses.
 For example, Wireless LAN (WLAN) and VPN clients, as well as back-end Virtual Machine (VM)-based servers, can move; their IP addresses could change as a result.
 This means that relying on IP/transport fields (e.g., the